Publications

 Journal articles

-2022.
+2023.
 Developing Influence: The power of the rest in global tax governance.
-Review of International Political Economy.
+Review of International Political Economy 30(3): 841-864.
 With Rasmus Corlin Christensen and Tovony Randriamanalina.
-Published version (open access, advance)
+Published version (open access)

 2022.
 The rise of China and contestation in global tax governance.
 Asia Pacific Business Review 28(2): 165-186.
 With Rasmus Corlin Christensen.
 (Major contribution from a Chinese scholar who wished to remain anonymous).
 Published version (open access)